yourWaifu/sleepy-discord/source/link.html.md

 ![alt text](images/ladddeps.png)

-> Here's a good example of the library files to list.
-Note: This will depend on your deps/lib folder, system, platform, and configuration.
+> Here's a good example of the library files to list

 ```bash
 sleepy_discord.lib